IRS PHISHING SCAM ALERT - PLEASE READ

 IRS DATA RETRIEVAL TOOL (IRS DRT)

-The IRS DRT is available for students to use with the 2019-2020 and 2020-2021 FAFSA applications.
+The IRS DRT is available for students to use with the 2020-2021 FAFSA application and 2021-2022 FAFSA application.
 Additional security and privacy protections have been added to address identity theft concerns.
 Due to these concerns, tax information transferred from the IRS onto the FAFSA application won't be visible to applicants.
 Students will see "Transferred from the IRS" in the appropriate fields as shown below: